Rosuav/TF2BuffBot/README.md

   most, one minute, and then either the turret can be destroyed, or it will ghost.
 Getting kills after losing invuln won't reinvuln it.

+### Co-op mode

+Designed for Mann vs Machine, co-op mode removes the "might be good, might be bad" risk, instead increasing the carnage point requirements.
+Enable it by setting sm_ccc_coop_mode to 1; setting it to 2 will autodetect (not currently implemented, and will always leave co-op mode inactive).

 Bot Control
 -----------